 Be aware, that at this moment, the presentation still contains eight images on Fair Use or with unknown licensing terms (even though the legal concept of fair use does not really exist outside the USA).
-All images sources (excluding my own images) are listed in the file README.txt with their respective licenses and source URLs.
-Some images are so old that I was not anymore able to find their original URLs and hence I am not sure about their licensing terms.
+All image sources (excluding my own images) are listed in the file README.txt with their respective licenses and source URLs.
+Some images are so old that I was not anymore able to locate their original URLs.
+Hence I am not sure about their licensing terms.
 I will replace these over the next few weeks when I manage to get hold of CC-licensed or public domain equivalents.